cakephp/docs/pt/controllers/components/pagination.rst

 Limitar o Número Máximo de Linhas por Página
 ============================================

-The number of results that are fetched per page is exposed to the user as the ``limit`` parameter.
-It is generally undesirable to allow users to fetch all rows in a paginated set.
-The ``maxLimit`` option asserts that no one can set this limit too high from the outside.
-By default CakePHP limits the maximum number of rows that can be fetched to 100.
-If this default is not appropriate for your application, you can adjust it as part of the pagination options, for example reducing it to ``10``

 O número de resultados que são buscados por página é exposto ao usuário como o parâmetro ``limit``.
 Geralmente, é indesejável permitir que os usuários busquem todas as linhas em um conjunto paginado.
 A opção ``maxLimit`` afirma que ninguém